ronnygreenberg/write-ups/picoCTF/general_skills.md

 # convertme.py
 two ways to solve:

-you have the code to deencrypt the flag right there, just put print(str_xor(flag_enc, 'enkidu')) near the top of the code, regardless of your input
+you have the code to decrypt the flag right there, just put print(str_xor(flag_enc, 'enkidu')) near the top of the code, regardless of your input

 be a good boy: